 Now, I have found a number of different grasshoppers flitting and jumping around my yard (did you know grasshoppers frequently take short flights and often get confused with butterflies?!), but the one that is currently raising my ire is the Differential Grasshopper, Melanoplus differentialis (family Acrididae).
 Also known as the Herringbone Grasshopper, due to its distinctive black herringbone or chevron leg patterning, the Differential Grasshopper can be very destructive.
 It eats a wide variety of plants and grasses and there are scientific papers reporting that a single grasshopper of this species can completely defoliate a potted or landscape plant almost overnight.
 Since most of my plants do still have leaves on them, I guess I should consider myself lucky then, huh?

 The Differential Grasshopper is found throughout much of North America, but it didn’t used to be.
-The Differential Grasshopper is native to South Korea and was only introduced into North America in 2018 (see distribution map here).
-That’s a lot of range expansion over just three years!
+The Differential Grasshopper is native to the mid western part of North America, but has now been introduced to South America and even South Korea in 2018 (see distribution map here and here).
+That’s a lot of range expansion over the years!

 On the bright side, grasshoppers can be quite funny creatures to watch.
 They have very large eyes and can readily see predators (or photographers) coming at them.
 If you’ve ever tried to photograph them, you’ve probably observed them quickly scooching around to the other side of whatever they are holding onto, making sure to put something between you and them.
 Since they are herbivores (aka plant eaters) and not predators, being able to see things that might want to eat them is pretty important.
 Good for the grasshopper, not so good for the photographer.
 You move around to get a better shot – they scooch.
 You move again, they scooch again.
 A game of “peek-a-boo” if you will lol.
 It may take awhile to get them to stop scooching away from you….